 Separated bikeways are protected from vehicle lanes by a vertical element such as raised medians, on-street parking, or bollards, and provide a degree of safety desired by people who are interested in biking for transportation, but are concerned about the safety of riding with vehicle traffic.
 Buffered bike lanes are conventional bike lanes combined with a painted buffer that increases the distance between people on bikes and the adjacent motor vehicle travel lane and/or parking lane.

 The Fourth and Fifth Avenue Bikeways segment is currently in the final design phase, with construction expected to begin in 2019.
+For more information, view the project's fact sheet.
 Project updates will be posted under the Notices tab or sign up to be added to our email list.

 Chris Romano, AICP, LEED AP ND

 401 B Street, Suite 800, San Diego, CA 92101